Late Ordovician mass extinction: Late Hirnantian anoxia

 There were few clear patterns of extinction associated with the second extinction pulse.
 Every region and marine environment experienced the second extinction pulse to some extent.
 Many taxa which survived or diversified after the first pulse were finished off in the second pulse.
 These include the Hirnantia brachiopod fauna and Mucronaspis trilobite fauna, which previously thrived in the cold glacial period.
 Other taxa such as graptolites and warm-water reef denizens were less affected.
 Sediments from China and Baltica seemingly show a more gradual replacement of the Hirnantia fauna after glaciation.
 Although this suggests that the second extinction pulse may have been a minor event at best, other paleontologists maintain that an abrupt ecological turnover accompanied the end of glaciation.
 There may be a correlation between the relatively slow recovery after the second extinction pulse, and the prolonged nature of the anoxic event which accompanied it.
+On the other hand, the occurrence of euxinic pulses similar in magnitude to LOMEI-2 during the Katian without ensuing biological collapses has caused some researchers to question whether euxinia alone could have been LOMEI-2's driver.

 Early Rhuddanian anoxia

 Deposition of black graptolite shales continued to be common into the earliest Rhuddanian, indicating that anoxia persisted well into the Llandovery.
 A sharp reduction in the average size of many organisms, likely attributable to the Lilliput effect, and the disappearance of many relict taxa from the Ordovician indicate a third extinction interval linked to an expansion of anoxic conditions into shallower shelf environments, particularly in Baltica.
 This sharp decline in dissolved oxygen concentrations was likely linked to a period of global warming documented by a negative carbon isotope excursion preserved in Baltican sediments.